What is a DUI Plea Bargain

 A DUI plea bargain in a drunk driving case are deals with a prosecutor.
 A defendant will enter a guilty or no contest plea to driving under influence.
 They may plead guilty to a lesser offense to receive a less severe punishment.
 In exchange, the defendant will give up their right to jury trial to defend themselves against the original crime charged.

-For example, some DUI cases in some jurisdictions can plead down to reckless driving, which carries a less severe penalty than a DUI conviction.
-For people who do not want to take a gamble, a DUI plea bargain is an attractive alternative to the risks that losing at trial may impose.
+For example, some DUI cases in some jurisdictions can plead down to reckless driving.
+This carries a less severe penalty than a DUI conviction.
+For people who do not want to take a gamble.
+A DUI plea bargain is an attractive alternative to the risks that losing at trial may impose.

 Most states do not have rules that dictate the time during which plea bargains are negotiable.
 However, some courts do set limits as to when they will entertain or accept plea bargains in DUI cases.
 Most Judge's in most states have the ability to reject or refuse to accept any plea bargain.
 Some states, Oregon for example, actually have laws that prohibit plea bargaining in DUI cases.
 This is, however, more the exception than the rule.

 Some DUI prosecutors include an initial plea offer when they send the police report to the DUI defense lawyer.
 Waiting for at least a month into the case to make sure that a complete background check done to discover any prior convictions or arrests that might impact the type of plea bargain they offer.
 The initial plea offer is often times far from the best offer available.